paynl/POS.SDK/docs/sdk-react-native.md

 - React native using new architecture (Turbo modules)
 - iOS 18 or higher
-- Make sure you have contacted PayNL support for an `integrationId`
+- Make sure you have contacted PayNL support for an `integrationId` (required for initSDK)
 - Make sure you have access to the `Tap to Pay on iPhone` entitlement
     - You can request this via [this form](https://developer.apple.com/contact/request/tap-to-pay-on-iphone/)